umutbaris/mentorship-cms/whishlist.md

 The project contains 3 applications:

   - Admin Panel: A user can manage products, categories, etc.
-  - Frontend Layer: A visitor can show the products, categories, etc.
+  - Frontend Layer: A visitor can see the products, categories, etc.
   - Service Layer: Represents the products data which are added by admin.
 Only avaiable from frontend layer.
 Works as RESTfull Service.

 ### Admin Panel